|Evaluation of Deep Subsurface Resistivity Imaging for Hydrofracture Monitoring

 Approximately 45 percent of the world’s recoverable natural gas reserves are classified as unconventional.
-Worldwide, the share of unconventional gas production is projected to increase from 14 percent today to 32 percent.
+Worldwide, the share of unconventional gas production is projected to increase from the current 14 percent to 32 percent.
 Increasing production from new, tight shale resources is projected to result in the U.S. overtaking Saudi Arabia as the world’s largest producer of liquid fuels (oil, natural gas, and biofuels) as early as 20131.

 Hydraulic fracturing (fracking) has enabled commercial production from unconventional formations.
 However, fracking is more expensive than the conventional methods used to produce gas and oil, and fracked wells exhibit a much faster decline in production than conventional wells.
 Furthermore, there are environmental concerns with the amount of water required, pollution of groundwater reservoirs, triggering of earthquakes, and release of methane into the atmosphere.
 A key concern of the general public is hydrofracturing out of the formation and into the groundwater table.

-Unconventional wells exhibit highly variable production in a given area, and often the majority of gas or oil produced comes from only a few of the fracturing stages, resulting in more extensive fracturing operations than are really needed and an excess proppant being pumped into the formation.
+Unconventional wells exhibit highly variable production in a given area, and often the majority of gas or oil produced comes from only a few of the fracturing stages, resulting in more extensive fracturing operations than are really needed and excess proppant being pumped into the formation.
 These inefficiencies indicate that the eventual destination of the injected fluids used in reservoir stimulation is poorly understood.

 1BP Energy Outlook 2030 http://www.bp.com/genericarticle.do?categoryId=2012968&contentId=7083149, accessed 1/27/2013.